X-POWER0/xnawiki/Web Articles/Riemers/Riemers2DXNA07writingtext.md

 Text is very easy in MonoGame as it uses TrueType fonts to generate the textures needed to render text.
 Other options are available but let us just go through the basics for now.

-## Importing fonts in to your project
+## Importing fonts into your project

 First, we need to add a font to our project and bind it to a variable in our code, much like how we would add an image to a project.
 Then we can simply render it using the SpriteBatch.
 We even don’t need to create a separate SpriteBatch: we can simply use the SpriteBatch we’re using to render our terrain and cannons.